madhurimarawat/Machine-Learning-Using-Python/README.md

 --> In ordinal Logistic regression, there can be 3 or more possible ordered types of dependent variables, such as “low”, “Medium”, or “High”.<br><br>

 <h2>2.
 Unsupervised Learning</h2>
 --> Unsupervised learning is the training of a machine using information that is neither classified nor labeled and allowing the algorithm to act on that information without guidance.<br><br>
 --> Here the task of the machine is to group unsorted information according to similarities, patterns, and differences without any prior training of data. <br>
+<h3>i) Apriori Algorithm</h3>
+--> Apriori is an algorithm for frequent item set mining and association rule learning over relational databases.<br><br>
+--> It proceeds by identifying the frequent individual items in the database and extending them to larger and larger item sets as long as those item sets appear sufficiently often in the database.<br><br>
+--> The frequent item sets determined by Apriori can be used to determine association rules which highlight general trends in the database.<br><br>
+--> This has applications in domains such as market basket analysis.<br>

 ---
 # Dataset Used